 (4) In even-numbered years, the list of electors required by subsection (1) must be delivered to the secretary of state:

-(a) for a primary election, no later than July 1, and the list must indicate any changes made up to and including the date of the June primary; and
+(a) for a primary election, no later than July 1, and the list must indicate any changes made up to and including the date of the June primary; or

 (5) Each election administrator may provide the secretary of state with a supplemental list of electors in even-numbered years, giving the additions, deletions, and changes made between the time that the previous list was compiled and the close of registration.